ilkajw/gnn-decision-boundary/README.md

 For that, it uses the repository `pg_gnn_decision_boundary` and precalculated optimal edit operations from it to build the edit path graphs.

-It trains the model on the original dataset with k-fold cross validation and selects the best weight state according to test accuracy over all folds and epochs.
-With the best model, it classifies the edit path graphs.
+A model is trained on the original dataset with k-fold cross validation and the best weight state according to test accuracy over all folds and epochs selected.
+With the best model, the edit path graphs are clssified.

-It then analyses:
+Analysis then considers:
 - how many flips happen along the paths,
 - where flips (of which order) happen along the paths,
 - which operations trigger changes.